1. What is a Public Charter School?

 13. What kinds of activities are available to students?

-Seven Generations provides a full range of activities or “specials” incorporated into the school week or individual units of study, including: foreign language (Spanish) starting in kindergarten, library, music and instrumental lessons, fine arts, physical education and yoga, hiking, outdoor adventure and organic gardening.
-We also host myriad after-school activities and clubs such as art programs, Girls on Track, Ski and Snowboard Club, Astronomy Club, Yearbook, Lego Club, Chess Club and more
+Seven Generations provides a full range of activities or “specials” incorporated into the school week or individual units of study, including starting in kindergarten, library, music and instrumental lessons, fine arts, physical education, environment and ecology, hiking, outdoor adventure, and organic gardening.
+We also host a variety of after-school activities and clubs such as Student Government, Girls on the run, Robotics, Wildlands Nature Clubs, Yearbook, Lego Club, and more.